Saint Judes House of Prayer

 Photo: David Wilson, CC BY 2.0.

-Fuller Park is the 37th of Chicago's 77 community areas.
+Fuller Park is one of the 77 community areas of Chicago in Illinois, United States.
 Located on the city's South Side, it is 5 miles from the Loop.
 It is named for a small park also known as Fuller Park within the neighborhood, which is in turn named for Melville Weston Fuller, a Chicago attorney who was the Chief Justice of the United States between 1888 and 1910.

 Bronzeville